-Because the SBA has determined that the \$3.5 billion provided is insufficient to make the maximum number of monthly payments authorized in P.L.
-116-260, the SBA has announced that it will pay two additional monthly payments on 7(a) and 504/CDC loans that were in repayment before March 27, 2020, starting with the next payment due on or after February 1, 2021.
+Because the SBA determined that the \$3.5 billion provided was insufficient to make the maximum number of monthly payments authorized in P.L.
+116-260, the SBA announced that it would pay two additional monthly payments on 7(a) and 504/CDC loans that were in repayment before March 27, 2020, starting with the next payment due on or after February 1, 2021.
 After the first two monthly payments are provided, businesses with an SBA Community Advantage loan, Microloan, or operating in specified economically hard-hit industries will receive an additional three monthly payments.
-Loans approved from February 1, 2021, through September 30, 2021, will receive three monthly payments beginning with the first payment due.86
+Loans approved from February 1, 2021, through September 30, 2021, will receive three monthly payments beginning with the first payment due.82

 P.L.
-116-260 also waives SBA fees for the 7(a) and 504/CDC loan guarantee programs in FY2021 and increases the 7(a) program's current guaranty rate from 85% for loans of \$150,000 or less and 75% for loans greater than \$150,000 (up to a maximum guaranty of \$3.75 million-75% of \$5 million) to 90% through October 1, 2021.
+116-260 also waived SBA fees for the 7(a) and 504/CDC loan guarantee programs in FY2021 and increased the 7(a) program's current guaranty rate from 85% for loans of \$150,000 or less and 75% for loans greater than \$150,000 (up to a maximum guaranty of \$3.75 million-75% of \$5 million) to 90% through October 1, 2021.

-The 504/CDC Loan Guaranty Program87
+The 504/CDC Loan Guaranty Program83

 The 504/CDC loan guaranty program uses Certified Development Companies (CDCs), which are private, nonprofit corporations established to contribute to economic development within their communities.
 Each CDC has its own geographic territory.
 The program provides long-term, fixed-rate loans for major fixed assets, such as land, structures, machinery, and equipment.
 Program loans cannot be used for working capital, inventory, or repaying debt.
 A commercial lender provides up to 50% of the financing package, which is secured by a senior lien.
-The
+The CDC's loan of up to 40% is secured by a junior lien.
+The SBA backs the CDC with a guaranteed debenture.84 The small business must contribute at least 10% as equity.